 If appearing in person, you and your witnesses should arrive at the immigration courthouse well in time for the scheduled hearing.
 Any witnesses you have may be asked to wait in the lobby or waiting room until the IJ is ready to hear their testimony.

-Once the IJ arrives, he or she will begin the proceedings by reviewing all documents that were submitted to the record, including any applications you submitted.
+The IJ will begin the proceedings by reviewing all documents that were submitted to the record, including any applications you submitted.
 The IJ will then ask whether either you or the government attorney need to make additional filings or corrections.

 After the record is complete, the IJ will ask you, called the "Respondent," to take a seat on the witness stand.
 There, you will be sworn in (raise your right hand and promise to tell the truth).

-If you have an attorney, your attorney will then start to ask you questions and you will respond.
+If you have an attorney, your attorney will start to ask you questions and you will respond.
 During this questioning, the IJ may interrupt to ask questions or to seek clarification.
-Once your attorney has completed his or her line of questioning, the DHS attorney will ask you questions.
+Once your attorney has completed the intended line of questioning, the DHS attorney will ask you questions.
 The IJ may also interrupt to ask questions or seek clarification.

 After the DHS attorney has completed the questions, your attorney will be able to ask follow-up questions, if needed.
 The IJ may ask you more questions then, as well.

 If you brought witnesses to testify on your behalf and the IJ wants to hear from them, they will be brought in one at a time and questioned in the same way you were (by both attorneys).

 Once all witness testimony has been heard, the IJ will give you or your attorney an opportunity to make any final statements regarding your eligibility for the relief you are seeking and why it should be granted.
 The IJ will also give the DHS an opportunity to make a statement expressing the agency's views on whether it thinks your application should be granted or denied.